 If your lawn is sparse, it’s much more susceptible to weeds.
 That’s why you should consider overseeding your lawn in the fall.
-The overseeding will fill in any bare patches or thinner areas in your autumn grass and protect it against weeds.
+The overseeding will fill in any bare patches or thinner areas in your autumn grass and protect it against weeds such as dandelions.

 Unfortunately, overseeding isn’t as simple as just broadcasting seeds over your lawn and hoping for the best.
 If you’re wondering how to overseed a lawn in the fall, start by deciding how which tool you’re going to use.
 A slit seeder is one option, but you can also try a power seeder that will inject the seeds into the soil.

 Once you get the seeds on your lawn, make sure to keep them moist and in full contact with the soil.
 That will ensure they can grow before the weather gets too cold.